Bio Dünger

 1. Areca Palm ( Dypsis lutescens ):

 Origin: The Areca palm originally comes from the tropical regions of Madagascar.
-It is also called golden fruit palm!
+It is also called the golden fruit palm!

-golden fruit palm
+Golden fruit palm

 2. Kentia Palm ( Howea forsteriana ):